-At its Special Meeting held on June 29, 2021, the Jackson Hole Airport Board voted to offer whole-house filtration systems for installation on domestic water wells which, based on available testing data from domestic water wells, are estimated to test at or above the 10 ppt threshold for PFOA, 10 ppt threshold for PFOS, and 10 ppt threshold for combined PFOA and PFOS.
-An "allowance for variability" concept was authorized for use in developing both the Eligibility Contour and the Eligibility Boundary ("EB") shown on the attached map.
-(See, Attachment 9 - Eligibility Boundary Map).
-This will account for possible seasonal testing, and other factors contributing to variability over time.
+At its Special Meeting held on June 29, 2021, the Airport Board voted to offer whole-house filtration systems for installation on domestic water wells which, based on available testing data from domestic water wells, are estimated to test at or above a 10 ppt threshold for PFOA, 10 ppt threshold for PFOS, and 10 ppt threshold for combined PFOA and PFOS.
+An "allowance for variability" concept was authorized for use in developing the Eligibility Boundary ("EB") shown on Attachment 9 - Eligibility Boundary Map.
+This would account for possible seasonal testing, and other factors contributing to variability over time.

-Though the then-current EPA Lifetime Health Advisory limit for PFOS and PFOA in drinking water was 70 ppt, and that standard was relied upon by most state environmental agencies, including the WDEQ, several states have established lower standards.
-A threshold of 10 ppt mirrored the most stringent regulatory standard currently adopted by any jurisdiction in the United States.
-The Board selected this threshold to best support the local community and the environment.
+Though the 2016 EPA Lifetime Health Advisory limit for PFOS and PFOA in drinking water was 70 ppt, and that standard was relied upon by most state environmental agencies, including the WDEQ, several states had established lower standards.
+A threshold of 10 ppt mirrored the most stringent regulatory standard adopted by any jurisdiction in the United States at the time.
+The Airport Board selected this threshold to best support the local community and the environment.